Upcoming Events

 |

-7:15 am: BIRD SURVEY - Wekiwa Springs7:15 am: BIRD SURVEY - Wekiwa Springs Monthly Bird Survey at Wekiwa Springs Park.
+February 16, 2025(1 event) 7:30 am: BIRD SURVEY - Wekiwa Springs Monthly Bird Survey at Wekiwa Springs Park.
 We will split into 2 groups led by Park Naturalist Paul Lammardo and OAS's Kathy Rigling.
-We will survey two areas of the park county all birds we see and hear.
+We will survey two areas of the park counting all birds we see and hear.
 We will travel through the sandhill and scrub, near small lakes and other transitional areas.
 Possible birds: Red-headed Woodpeckers, Bachman's Sparrow, Wild Turkeys, Northern Bobwhite, the occasional Short-tailed Hawk.
 Registration is required with entry directions provided upon registration.
-Note: survey begins before park opens so DO NOT enter through gate.
-For registration contact Kathy at riglingkathy@gmail.com.
+Note: survey begins before park opens so DO NOT enter through main entrance.
+For registration & to check for any date changes contact Kathy at riglingkathy@gmail.com.
 To be provided upon registration |